seanf316/P1-Vanguard/README.md

         -   As a Returning Visitor, I want to find out more information about the best third party sites and apps for the Destiny gaming franchise.
         -   As a Returning Visitor, I want to learn more about the Destiny story and Lore.
-        -   As a Returning Visitor, I want to find the best way to get in contact with the developer.
+        -   As a Returning Visitor, I want to find the best way to get in contact with the site developer.

     -   #### Frequent User Goals